 As accounting officer the head teacher has responsibility for reviewing the effectiveness of the system of internal control.
-During the period in question the review has been informed by;
+During the period in question the review has been informed by:

-- · The work of the responsible officer and auditor; - · The work of an external auditor - The financial management and governance self-assessment process; - The work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.
+- · The work of the responsible officers: - · The work of an external auditor - The financial management and governance self-assessment process; - The work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.

-The accounting officer has been advised of the implication of the result of their review of the system of internal control by the Finance and Resources Committee and plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implication of the result of their review of the system of internal control by the Finance and Resources Committee and plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the board of governors on 6 December 2018 and signed on its behalf by:
+Approved by order of the board of governors on 03 December 2020 and signed on its behalf by:

-Mr S Boyd
+Mr.S.
+Boxe